 One of the mysteries of the English language finally explained.

-Set off on a voyage by ship; embark.‘they were due to take ship for Rhodes’
+Set off on a voyage by ship; embark.‘finally, he took ship for Boston’

 board ship, go on board, go aboard, climb aboard, step aboard, take shipView synonyms

 - ‘Early in 1406 events came to a head when James fled for safety to the Bass Rock, took ship for France, only to be captured at sea and delivered to Henry IV of England.’

 - ‘The army took ship on 5 April, but was struck by catastrophe.’